Technolawhere/technolawhere.github.io/_posts/2023-11-14-Delhi's-Pollution-Problem.md

 Even with all these measures, the study is sceptical of achieving AQI ranges within the set national limits.
 This is because implementation within the Delhi region alone is not sufficient to improve the air quality in the city.
 Delhi is a part of a larger contiguous area whose weather and atmospheric conditions are closely interlinked.
 Activities in one place have a direct effect on others.
 The study recommends extension of this plan to the entire NCR region as a second phase plan to see long term benefits.

 All in all, by way of this write-up, I have tried to develop an understanding as to what exactly is the problem that Delhi is facing throughout the year by using some authentic sources that are available in the public domain.
 This diagnosis is naturally the first step in treating this disease or, as I started out by saying, tackling smog the tyrannical.
 Equipped with such an understanding, our brave company of dwarves and men may be able to mount an attack!
 The need of the hour is to begin acting immediately on whatever data is available instead of first waiting for the situation to get bad.
 A year-round problem requires a year-round coordination between different stakeholders and action.
 The inertia of the government machinery is too great to spring into action at the last moment.
 Often, that results in too little being done, too late.
-Countless young and innocent children and elderly struggle for each breath in the very capital of the country that secures right to life as a basic fundament right to all.
+Countless young and innocent children and elderly struggle for each breath in the very capital of the country that secures right to life as a basic fundamental right to all.
 All the laxity on the part of the administration until the situation goes out of control with the Hon'ble Supreme Court then jumping in and sounding the alarm for the administration to begin their desperate attempt of handling the fast-worsening catastrophe reminds me of Sant Kabir Ji's words:

 दुःख में सुमिरन सब करे, सुख में करे न कोय।